 We’ve lived in our suburban house for almost three years.
 The yards in our enclave are large, so although we have neighbors, they are not bumped up against us.
 We know the neighbors, as in, we know who they are.
 The teenager next door babysits for Martin.
 We wave at the others, chat occasionally in the street.
 (You caught us: Adrian and I are hardly social butterflies.)
 Martin, however, has never shown any particular interest in children who live around our dead end.

 What I’m about to relay is second-hand, as told to me by Martin’s nanny, Samara.
 I can attest that Samara is guileless in her storytelling, a real just-the-facts-ma’am operative.
 I work in the City Wednesdays and Thursday, so Martin is with Samara.
 Last Wednesday, by her account, Martin asked to ride his bicycle after school.
 She agreed and told him to stay close to the house.
-Instead, he announced that he was riding to the neighbors’ house.
+He announced that he was riding to the neighbors’ house.
 Samara, who could hear the neighbors’ six-year-old twin girls (Martin is seven) playing in their yard, asked Martin to wait.
 Instead, he looked directly and mischievously at her, smiled, and raced across the street to the neighbors’ driveway.
 By the time Samara caught up, Martin was talking to the girls.
 He’d met these twins once before, when we participated in a volunteer project at their home.
 He did not manage, that time, to speak with them.

 Samara checked with the twins’ babysitter, who said it was fine for Martin to play in their yard.
 Samara then returned to our house, within eyesight, to start making dinner.
 After ten minutes or so, she realized that Martin had disappeared into the girls’ house.
 She waited a while and then walked back across the street.
 The girls had other friends over, pre-arranged, and while one sister was playing with them, the other sister was playing with Martin.
 He stayed another 45 minutes or so.
 When he returned home, he was proudly carrying a knotted keychain the twin had made for him.